 Yes, for the most part.

 Integrated dishwashers come in a standard full-size of 600mm or a slimline size of 450mm wide.

 The depth and height can vary slightly depending on the model, but most dishwashers are 820mm high and 550mm deep.
-There are a few XL models (850mm tall) available on the market, too.
+There are a few XL models (870mm tall) available on the market, too.

-Top Tip: Looking for something completely different?
+There’s not a huge range but if you’re looking for something completely different.
 Fisher and Paykel offer a dishdrawer dishwasher, sometimes just called dishdrawers.
-Available in either a single or double drawer model, these machines pull out like drawers rather than have a full-fronted door.
+Available in either a single or double-drawer model, these machines pull out like drawers rather than have a full-fronted door.
 They come integrated or freestanding, but all models are a standard width of 600mm.
 Another option to consider!